-A reader question from Sam about a TEFL certificate vs. Masters degree for teaching in a Korean university.
+A reader question from Sam: “I’m thinking about a TEFL certificate vs. Masters degree (or even PhD) for teaching in a Korean university.
 Which one is better?
 Will one of them help me get my foot in the door better than the other?”

-However, if you really want to do the Celta or the Delta for teaching in Korea, check out:
+If you want to do the Delta in Korea, check out:

 If you have a Masters degree it really is possible to get a uni job teaching English in Korea.
 But, it’s not going to be easy because the field is really competitive.
 Get a leg up on the competition by checking out this book on Amazon: How to Get a University Job in South Korea: The English Teaching Job of Your Dreams